pryv/dev-site/source/customer-resources/mfa.md

 ### Single template

-The configuration for single looks like this in the platform.yml file:
+The configuration for single mode describes the HTTP request made by the Pryv.io MFA service during [activation](/reference/#activate-mfa) and [challenge](/reference/#trigger-mfa-challenge).
+It looks like this in the platform.yml file:

 ```yaml
 mode: 'single'